top of page

 Students experience first-hand at the Park how the geometric features:

-Abstract Sculpture, split rhomboid dodecahedron (solid, Euclidian geometry) and Labyrinth (plain) and Reflecting Pool (circle) tell the story, a story we all
+geometry) and Labyrinth (plain) and Reflecting Pool (circle) tell the story,

-share, except for indigenous people.
+a story we all share, except for indigenous people.

 Students are introduced to the health benefit of walking the labyrinth.
-All walk the labyrinth together.
-All play the One Step Forward Game when ultimately

-all will arrive at the center of the circle together, realizing all that connects us.
+All walk the labyrinth together All play the One Step Forward Game when ultimately all will arrive at the center of the circle together, realizing all

 Lesson Three Classroom: I AM Poem with Portrait & Geometric Illustration

-Students create their I AM Poem told in the voice of the first person in their
+told in the voice of the first person in their family to come to this country,

-About My Family questionnaire (first lesson).
-Students illustrate their poem with
+with the information. from the About My Family questionnaire (first lesson).

-portrait of the individual and a geometric illustration.
+geometric illustration.
 Students share their work.

-Introduction for Teachers and Students (power point)
+Introduction for Teachers & Students (power point)

 FAQ